dodid/minitrade/docs/backtesting.md

 `Minitrade` extends `Backtesting.py` to support backtesting of multi-asset strategies.

 Multi-asset strategies take a 2-level column DataFrame as data input.
-For example, for a strategy class that intends to invest in AAPL and GOOG as a portfolio, the `data` input to `Backtest()` should look like:
+For example, for a strategy that intends to invest in AAPL and GOOG as a portfolio, the `data` input to `Backtest()` should resemble the following format:

 ```python
 # bt = Backtest(data, AaplGoogStrategy)